 We’ve been laying out our summer plans, figuring out some garden and yard stuff we’d like to tackle, and just thinking about the future in general over here.
-There’s nothing like that in-between seasonal shift to bring about some introspection and serious goal-setting sessions.
+There’s nothing like that in-between seasonal shift to bring about some introspection.
 I’m working on my summer reading list too so hit me up with your own selections.
-I’ve been leaning toward the more spiritual, new age, motivational, and leadership style books of late, but am open to whatever :)

 We oil and season the wedges and char them up a bit.
 Then I blend up what I’m calling sunshine tahini sauce.
 The happy hue is from turmeric and raw carrot, but the main flavour notes are lime, garlic, and ginger with some depth from miso.
 This oil-free sauce is a little bit zingy and rich at the same time.
 Perfect for those sweet and smoky cabbage wedges.
 I garnish the dish with green onions, Thai basil, toasted sesame seeds, thin wisps of jalapeño, and some lime wedges.
 Once your sauce is made, this side comes together quite simply.
 It would be great with any grilled protein you’re cooking up and maybe a little bit of roasted potatoes or a hearty grain salad.
 Simple summer goodness!

 Hope you’re all having a great week.
 I’ve gotta get back to wrangling my two little monsters hehe.
 Hugs!

 GRILLED CABBAGE WITH SUNSHINE TAHINI SAUCE

 NOTES: Like any recipe that I post with a particularly tasty sauce, this one makes extra for your bowls, salads, fresh spring rolls, and anything else you can imagine throughout the week.